Gideon-tech/AccelerAI-Chatbot/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - checkout the LICENSE for details.

 ## Acknowledgements